jadecobra/python_tdd_exercises/source/data_structures/none.rst

   and the test passes

-* then I add an instance test
+* I add an instance test

   .. code-block:: python